-Good blades are analogous to good tires on a performance car…they can ultimately determine or limit the resulting performance.
+Good blades are analogous to good tires on a high performance car…they can ultimately determine or limit the resulting end performance.
 There are a number of different factors that should be considered in saw blade selection.
-Decent quality is essential or you’re sunk from the beginning, so skip the clunkers even if they’re a “good deal”.
+Decent quality is essential or you’re sunk from the beginning, so skip the cheapos even if they’re a “good deal”.
 Two inferior saw blades that cost the same as one decent saw blade are still inferior.
-It’s sort of like having two pens that don’t write well vs one that does.
-Chances are good that you’ve invested good money in your saw…a good blade will optimize the performance, and maximize the return on that investment.
-You don’t have to spend big bucks to get a good blade, but more expensive blades typically increase your chances of getting a well made blade.
+It’s sort of like having two pens that don’t write well.
+What’s the point?
+All blades are not created equal….better carbide, better brazing, better steel, better tensioning, better balance, better geometry, and better precision all contribute to better performance.
+Chances are good that you’ve invested a fair chunk money in your saw, and even if you haven’t…a good blade will optimize the performance, and maximize the return on that investment.
+You don’t have to spend big bucks to get a good blade, but higher priced blades typically increase your chances of getting a good one.
 The more you know, the better the chance of finding the best blade at the best price.
-As with many things, there are often a variety of choices that each have merit, so consider what’s best for your situation… Hobbyists and professionals tend to have very different expectations for their blades….a blade that’s perfect for someone else’s circumstances might not be right for you.
+As with many things, there are often a variety of choices that each have merit, so consider what’s best for your situation.
+Hobbyists and professionals tend to have very different expectations for their blades….a blade that’s perfect for someone else’s circumstances might not be right for you.